remy/remysharp.com/public/ethos.md

 This comic, somehow describes exactly how I've always felt about being "happy".
 I've never been able to say, truthfully, that I was happy.
 I found this <time datetime="2016-10-07 18:00:00">today</time> and it says what I've never been able to articulate.

 👉 [How to be perfectly unhappy](http://theoatmeal.com/comics/unhappy) 7 Oct 2016

+---

+## When trying to sell (yourself)

+> To paraphrase Dale Carnegie:
+>
+> *Don't bait your hook with food you like.
+Bait your hook with food fish like.*

+– Jonathan Stark – 7 Feb 2017

+---

+## All that we share

+In a time where higher powers are trying to convince us that we should be afraid of each other, this advert (of all things) is a beautiful remind of all that we share.

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/jD8tjhVO1Tc?rel=0" frameborder="0" allowfullscreen></iframe>